Robert Lopez: 2005–2011: The Book of Mormon

-In early 2006, Lopez collaborated with his brother, Billy, on several episodes of the Nickelodeon series Wonder Pets, for which they shared a Daytime Emmy award with the series' other composers and music director, Jeffrey Lesser, in 2008.
-In January 2007, a musical adaptation of the Disney/Pixar film Finding Nemo, which Lopez co-wrote with his wife, Kristen Anderson-Lopez, opened at Disney's Animal Kingdom theme park.
+In 2006, Lopez collaborated with his brother, Billy, on several episodes of Wonder Pets!, for which they shared a Daytime Emmy award with the series' other composers and music director, Jeffrey Lesser, in 2008.
+Lopez and his wife, Kristen Anderson-Lopez, co-wrote a musical adaptation of Pixar's Finding Nemo, which opened at Disney's Animal Kingdom in January 2007.

-On January 18, 2007, Lopez and Marx again collaborated to write four of the songs for the hit TV show Scrubs on the show's 123rd episode titled "My Musical."
-TV Guide named the episode one of the best 100 TV show episodes of all time in 2009.
+On January 18, 2007, Lopez and Marx reunited to write four songs for the Scrubs episode "My Musical."
+TV Guide named the episode one of the best 100 TV episodes of all time in 2009.
 Lopez, along with Jeff Marx, was recognized with an Emmy nomination for the song "Everything Comes Down to Poo" from the above-mentioned episode.
-Stephanie D'Abruzzo, who originated the roles of Kate Monster and Lucy the Slut in Avenue Q, guest-starred in the episode.
+Stephanie D'Abruzzo, who created the roles of Kate Monster and Lucy the Slut in Avenue Q, guest-starred.

-In April 2010, Lopez wrote the song "Bet Against the American Dream," which was featured on the NPR program This American Life.
-The song was written in the style of a Broadway show tune, and parodied a scene from the musical The Producers to illustrate the story of a real-life hedge fund called Magnetar that made millions of dollars when the housing market collapsed.
-On June 25, 2010, Lopez won his second Daytime Creative Arts Emmy for Outstanding Achievement in Music Direction and Composition for his work on The Wonder Pets!
-In 2011, Lopez again worked with Matt Stone and Trey Parker on the South Park episode "Broadway Bro Down.”
+In 2010, Lopez wrote “Bet Against the American Dream” for This American Life.
+It parodiesThe Producers, where the two main characters realize you can make more money with a flop than you can with a hit, and plan to oversell investments in a flop.
+Lopez’s song applies the principle to Magnetar Capital, which used collateralized debt obligations and knowingly sold worthless stock, contributing to the subprime mortgage crisis.
+On June 25, 2010, Lopez won his second Daytime Creative Arts Emmy for Outstanding Achievement in Music Direction and Composition for his work on Wonder Pets!
+In 2011, Lopez reunited with Parker and Stone on the South Park episode "Broadway Bro Down.”

-Lopez also co-wrote two songs for the Disney Channel animated series Phineas and Ferb: "Aerial Area Rug," for the episode "Magic Carpet Ride," and "Fly On the Wall," for the episode of the same name.
-Lopez composed a song for The Simpsons episode "A Totally Fun Thing That Bart Will Never Do Again" titled "Enjoy It While You Can" which aired on April 29, 2012.
+Lopez co-wrote two songs for Phineas and Ferb: "Aerial Area Rug" for the episode "Magic Carpet Ride" and "Fly On the Wall" for the eponymous episode.
+Lopez composed "Enjoy It While You Can" for The Simpsons episode "A Totally Fun Thing That Bart Will Never Do Again".